-This report has been prepared in accordance with the Global Reporting Initiative (GRI) Sustainability Reporting Standards 2021.
+This report has been prepared in accordance with the Global Reporting Standards 2021.
 The GRI Content Index can be found on pages 97-101.

-We are aligned to the SGX Core Metrics and the Sustainability Accounting Standards Board (SASB), Road and Rail Standard as summarised in the SASB Disclosure Index that can be found on pages 102-103.
+We are aligned to the SGX Core Accounting Standards Board (SASB), in the SASB Disclosure Index that can be found on pages 102-103.

-We are committed to the 10 principles of the United Nations Global Compact under our parent company, ComfortDelGro Corporation Limited (ComfortDelGro), which is a signatory.
-Additionally, we are committed to the United Nations Sustainable Development Goals (UN SDGs).
+We are committed to the 10 principles of the United Nations Global Compact under our parent company, Additionally, we are committed to the United Nations Sustainable (UN SDGs).